 Here is why WordPress is the best choice for a blog platform:

-Whether you’re using it as a personal blog or a blog for profit, it is free open-source software.
+- Whether you’re using it as a personal blog or a blog to make money, WordPress is free, open-source software.

-If you ever run into any problem with WordPress, there’s likely already a detailed how-to written up or posted on YouTube that walks you through fixing it.
+And since WordPress is so popular, if you ever run into any tech issues, there’s likely already a detailed how-to on how to fix it.

 What to look for in a blog host